vdelachaux/4DPop-Git/README.md

 Git comes with [Xcode](https://developer.apple.com/xcode/), so there's nothing more to do if this is installed.
 Otherwise, you can install the latest version of Git from [this page](https://git-scm.com/download/mac).

 ### Windows
-If you have not already done so, Git must be installed from [this page] (https://git-scm.com/download/win).
+If you have not already done so, Git must be installed from [this page](https://git-scm.com/download/win).

 ## Note